 Step 5: Restart Your PC

 After following these steps, all the traces of this virus should be removed from your system.
-It is recommended to use a trustworthy Anti-Virus application to check for Malware on a regular basis.
+It is recommended to use a trustworthy Anti-Virus application to check for Malware regularly.

 Also, make to download files only from trusted websites to prevent getting any malware attacks.
 We hope this guide helps you to be aware of the Chromium virus and its remedies.